First Alert Forecast: coastal low to impact the Carolinas early this week

 -Marine impacts: Including 10+' waves, minor beach erosion, and coastal flooding, making offshore boating and surfing dangerous.

+-Warmer Temperatures Expect daily highs to trend seasonably warm, mainly in the lower to middle 60s for much of the week ahead.

-Despite the messy start to the week, your seven-day forecast below paints an optimistic picture for those who prefer their Christmases warm and dry, and rain chances will drop to 0%.
-If you’re traveling, be sure to set your location to “follow me” to see a forecast custom-tailored to your area.
+Your seven-day forecast for the Wilmington metro is below.
+If you’re traveling, be sure to set your location to “follow me” to see a forecast custom-tailored to your area, that will cover the first couple days of 2020!

 Copyright 2019 WECT.
 All rights reserved.